tsmith4014/tsmith4014/README.md

 Me (thinking): "Please be death, please be death..."
 Judge: "Learn Java!"
 Me: "Damn."
-A man is smoking a cigarette and blowing smoke rings into the air.
-His girlfriend becomes irritated with the smoke and says "Can't you see the warning on the cigarette pack?
-Smoking is hazardous to your health!" to which the man replies, "I am a programmer.
-We don't worry about warnings; we only worry about errors."

 #### Automation Configuration
 The entire process is automated using a `.yml` configuration file that resides in the `.github/workflows` directory of this repository.
 This YAML file defines the GitHub Action, specifying when it should run, what script it should execute, and other settings to ensure smooth operation.